isomerpages/moe-northoakspri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Northoaks Primary School is celebrating Teacher's Day on Thursday
+        - title: Northoaks Primary School is celebrating Teachers' Day on Thursday
           date: 04 September 2025
           announcement: We welcome former Northoaks students to visit the teachers from 11.30 am to 12.30 pm.
 You are reminded to follow the school rules